solo-io/wasm/spec/README.md

 - *type* is set to `envoy_proxy`
 - *abiVersion* is set to a recognized version of the Envoy Proxy WASM Filter ABI
-- *config* is a JSON Object containing a list of Filter root_ids that can be used with the provided filter.
+- *config* is a JSON Object containing a list of Filter root_ids that can be used with the provided filter

 The `root_ids` key in the *config* JSON Object will have a list of strings as a value.
 Each string in the list corresponds to the name of a registered Root Context Helper defined in the module.